EbrahimMo50/LearnLink_Backend/README.md

 file structure is not in the best shape. seprating the layers to infrastructure, core and presentation is recommended

 user tables follow table per concerete denying scalabillity since there are 3 tables for users; consider following table per type design

+data access layer is responsible for throwing errors if any are risen, the middleware layer then handles it and returns an HTTP response to the client